databricks/terraform-provider-databricks/docs/index.md

 * `tenant_id` - (required) This is the Azure Active Directory Tenant id in which the Enterprise Application (Service Principal) resides in.
 Alternatively you can provide this value as an environment variable `DATABRICKS_AZURE_TENANT_ID` or `ARM_TENANT_ID`.

+* `pat_token_duration_seconds` - (required) This field allows you to control the duration of your PAT token that is generated during the azure service principal authentication workflow.
+This value defaults to `3600` seconds.

 Where there are multiple environment variable options, the `DATABRICKS_AZURE_*` environment variables takes precedence and the `ARM_*` environment variables provide a way to share authentication configuration when using the `databricks-terraform`